Zettelkasten-Method/zettelkasten.de/content/posts/2014/02/reading-web-rss-note-taking/index.md

 *   **Skim** the material, look at web pages and articles briefly.
 Decide quickly what you want to do with it.
 Skimming can be done on multiple devices if you use online feed reading services.
 *   Then decide:  If it's **information you want to keep,** you need to work on it.
 Add it to a reading list at first.
 Make it a habit to process the reading list like you would process a stack of books:  read, annotate, and store in your notes archive.
 On your smartphone, this process may be different from the process on your computer.
 There are tools to overcome the gap between devices.
 *   If it's **a collectible**, like a recipe, or like a recommendation of cool products, then put it on a reference list.
 This process can be partially automated.
 [Patrick Welker detailed][filerss] how he shovels items into various lists.
-In one of the next posts, I'm going to talk about how to pre-process stuff in the cloud.<!--ct: TODO link "Piping" post-->
+In one of the next posts, I'm going to talk about how to pre-process stuff in the cloud.

 In the following three sections, I'll go into detail.